 -Directly access studio-level film fund and private equity managers

-The Capital Fund Screenplay Competition, now in its fourth year, where your scripts are read direct by investors that buy projects and fund films at the studio level domestically and abroad.
+The Capital Fund Screenplay Competition, now in its fifth year, where your scripts are read direct by investors that buy projects and fund films at the studio level domestically and abroad.

 *Ranked in the Top 20 screenplay contests next to Page International, Script Pipeline, Scriptapalooza, and Francis Ford Coppola’s Zoetrope Studios, we are proud to be bringing this one of a kind opportunity to writers found in no other competition.
 We think of it less of a screenplay contest and instead as a direct look at your material by active finance groups you simply cannot reach on your own.

 Screenwriters: Have you wondered…